 Jeremiah assesses the feasibility of a program in a specific community, asking if there is adequate leadership, organizational partners, or possibilities for lead funding.

 A community moves to planning for a campus or non-residential model when there is critical mass of leadership and funding to launch the project.
 Jeremiah hires local leadership to guide volunteers and work with partners (e.g., housing, education, etc.).

 A community begins building a campus or establishing a home with non-residential programs.
 Staff and programming are added.
 With local leadership, decisions are made regarding a campus building.
 Will a building be co-developed/co-owned?
 How will any partners be involved with the start-up, launch and operation?

 Jeremiah Program is fully operating in a community.
 The focus is on creating sustainability with staff, board, volunteers, and fundraising, as well as on increasing the impact and effectiveness of the program.

-If you are interested in bringing Jeremiah Program to your community, contact , President & CEO.
+Contact us if you are interested in bringing Jeremiah Program to your community:

 615 1st Avenue NE

 Minneapolis, MN 55413